securitykitten/blog_old/_posts/2014-12-02-vm-checking-and-detecting.md

 * vmcheck.dll  (Virtual PC)
 * wpespy.dll  (WPE Pro)

-Other sandboxes will be caught by the check in additions to the ones in the parentheses
+Other sandboxes will be caught by this in addition to the ones in parentheses.

 <figure>
 <img src="/images/antivm_check_dlls.png">
 </figure>

-Oddly enough, when this check completed, it'll check again for wine using the same code as above.
+Oddly enough, when this check completed, it'll look again for wine using the same code as above.
 I'm assuming this is author error.

 ###Check VMWare
-After the second check for wine occurs the malware will check for VMWare by checking the following registry key "HARDWARE\\DEVICEMAP\\Scsi\\Scsi Port 0\\Scsi Bus 0\\Target Id 0\\Logical Unit Id 0" with the value of Identifier and the data of "VMWARE"
+After the second check for wine occurs the malware will look for VMWare by checking the following registry key "HARDWARE\\DEVICEMAP\\Scsi\\Scsi Port 0\\Scsi Bus 0\\Target Id 0\\Logical Unit Id 0" with the value of Identifier and the data of "VMWARE"

 <figure>
 <img src="/images/antivm_check_vmware.png">
 </figure>

-and finally

 <figure>
 <img src="/images/antivm_check_vmware_1.png">
 </figure>

-Another check after this one will check for the existence of the key "SOFTWARE\\VMware, Inc.\\VMware Tools"  Which is looking for existence of vmware tools being installed on the system.
+Another check after this one will check for the existence of the key "SOFTWARE\\VMware, Inc.\\VMware Tools" which is looking for existence of vmware tools being installed on the system.

 <figure>
 <img src="/images/antivm_check_vmware_tools.png">
 </figure>

 ###Check VBox
 After the checks for the VMware, the malware will now look for evidence of VirtualBox through the existence of some registry keys.
-Similar to the VMWARE check, the malware will search for they key "HARDWARE\\DEVICEMAP\\Scsi\\Scsi Port 0\\Scsi Bus 0\\Target Id 0\\Logical Unit Id 0" with the value of "Identifier" and the data of "VBOX"  The first half of this function is identical to the VMware check that happened earlier.
+Similar to the VMWARE check, the malware will search for the key "HARDWARE\\DEVICEMAP\\Scsi\\Scsi Port 0\\Scsi Bus 0\\Target Id 0\\Logical Unit Id 0" with the value of "Identifier" and the data of "VBOX"  The first half of this function is identical to the VMware check that happened earlier.

 <figure>
 <img src="/images/antivm_check_vbox.png">